achew22/Mars/README.md

   The application uses Rake and RSpec for testing purposes.

-Assumptions of the code:
+Assumptions of the application:

-  The code currently assumes the following:
+  The application currently assumes the following:
     - Exactly two Mars rovers will explore the plateau.
     - Rovers will always have a starting position on the plateau.
     - Rovers will not be given instructions to move off the plateau.